 • Peer pressure & carelessness

-> – Educate: At this point, parents are going to mostly be taking a backseat to their child’s food consumption and will have to hope that their child is making the best dietary choices for themselves.
-You can continue to encourage their diet by getting more in depth about what happens when they do have a food off of their diet (i.e. the physiological effects and how offending foods can cause digestive problems, headaches, anxiety, and even brain fog), and how such foods can have a lasting detrimental effect on them.
+– Educate: At this point, parents are going to mostly be taking a backseat to their child’s food consumption and will have to hope that their child is making the best dietary choices for themselves.
+You can continue to encourage their diet by getting more in-depth about what happens when they do have food off of their diet (i.e. the physiological effects and how offending foods can cause digestive problems, headaches, anxiety, and even brain fog), and how such foods can have a lasting detrimental effect on them.

-> – Plan Ahead: Lastly, teens are often “on the go” and rushing to a friend’s house, a sporting event or a party.
+– Plan Ahead: Lastly, teens are often “on the go” and rushing to a friend’s house, a sporting event or a party.
 Having a selection of readily available gluten-free foods (like these Raspberry Almond Squares) that your kids enjoy will also go a long way in keeping them on their special diet.

 What food allergy tips for kids have you found to be helpful?

 Audrey is a gluten-free vegan blogger, book author, and baker.
 She loves to create and explore paleo, raw, and refined sugar-free recipes too.
 Visit her site at Unconventional Baker and find something wonderful to make!